My wedding night was nothing like I always dreamed of.

 “You don’t want to mingle is different from you aren’t ready to mingle”.

-I exhaled deeply.
-The year was almost coming to an end and love had failed to find me.
-Idara was right, I missed having a man.
-Not any man though, I needed the character Hosea, as a husband.
+It was mid-August.
+Then, love had failed to find me.
+Prisca was right, I missed having a man.
+Not any man though.
+I needed the character Hosea, as a husband.

 O God, take the memories away.
 I still feel Prince’s arms wrapped around my back, his mouth closed into mine.
-Lord, you know about Kufre, Uwana and Jerry.
-I covered my face in shame.
+Lord, you know about Samuel, Johnson and Jerry.
+I palmed my face in shame, blinking back hot tears of guilt.

 I didn’t doubt if God heard me.
 But I doubted if a good God like Him would cause me to find true love like Gomer did.
-To steer the direction of my thoughts, I picked the novel and began to read.
+To steer the direction of my thoughts, I picked my novel and resumed reading.

-The relationship session was interesting and expository.
+The single to mingle session was interesting and expository.
 The guest speaker was full of depth and authority.
 “The reason some of you are still unmarried is not God’s fault.
 Even if you aren’t in a relationship at 30, you can still get married.
 You don’t have to be scared of falling in love.
-Stop qualifying yourself based on your deeds.
-Stop tagging yourself with a name not given you by the Lord.
-You crave for attention and when it shows up you hide behind emotional walls you’ve erected for and by yourself.
-When will you come out of hiding?”
+Stop qualifying yourself based on your past or present deeds.
+That lewd name tag wasn’t given you by the Lord.
+You crave for attention and when it shows up but you retreat and shut yourself behind the emotional walls you’ve erected.
+When will you come out of hiding?
+When will you let love find you?
+When my sisters in Christ, will you let the Lord in His goodness restore to you the years you’ve lost loving the wrong men?
+When will your heart be open to a man who would love you regardless of your past and present?”

-That question stuck with me.
-After how I suffered with Prince and the others, I locked the door to my heart, and threw the keys away.
+The questions stuck on.
+After what I suffered with Prince and the others, I locked the door to my heart, and buried the keys underground.

-During an interactive session, we were paired in groups.
-Aniefiok was a member of the group I belonged to.
-He was averaged height.
+During an interactive session, attendees were paired in groups.
+Thomas was a member of the group I belonged to.
+He didn’t boast of a towering frame but a good heart.
 He spoke fluently and participated intelligently.
 There was this air around him that softened my heart but my mind was trained to laser focus.
-The Word first, fire catch feelings.
+The Word first.
+Fire catch feelings.

-When grace was said, Idara stood at the door way beckoning on me.
-Behold, there was Aniefiok and Jerry.
+When the grace was said, Prisca stood at the door way beckoning on me.
+Behold Samuel and Jerry stood with Thomas.
 I almost passed out.
-How did these two know each other?
-Did Aniefiok know about us?”
-My face and heart turned red.
+How did these know each other?
+Did Thomas know about my secret times with them under the sheets?”

 “Of course she is.
-She gets nervous anytime she sees strangers.”
-Idara wanted to be helpful.
+She gets nervous whenever she sees strangers.”

 “Don’t mind her, I’m very good.”
 I managed to say.

-Jerry excused himself and left thereby giving me relief.
-Aniefiok and I exchanged numbers.
-That ushered the beginning of a thriving friendship and a marriage proposal, 2 years later.
+Jerry and Samuel excused themselves.
+That relieved me.
+Thomas and I exchanged numbers ushering the beginning of a thriving friendship and a marriage proposal, two years later.

 I didn’t give an answer that day.
 Thank God it wasn’t an outdoor proposal.
 For two weeks, I battled with the thought of marriage.
-Idara advised me never to let this chance slip.
-Jerry filled my inbox with threats of spilling everything to Aniefiok if I didn’t return to his arms one more time.
+Prisca advised me never to let this chance slip.
+Johnson filled my inbox with threats of spilling everything to Thomas if I didn’t return to his arms one more time.

-One depressing night, I pulled out my journal and penned my thoughts.
+One night, I pulled out my journal and penned my thoughts.
 Heavenly Father, my heart is pregnant with twin brothers-fear and shame.
-I love Aniefiok but I feel not good enough for him.
+I love Thomas but I feel not good enough for him.
 What happens when he gets to hear about my sexual escapades?
 I don’t deserve him.
 Someone else, Lord!
 Definitely not me.
-But I really do love him.
+But I love him.

 I felt them warm and watery.
-The tears ran on my rounded cheeks onto my journal.
+The tears ran down my cheeks to my journal.
 I sniffed.

 I have loved you with an everlasting love.
 I do not call the qualified; I qualify the called.

 My fears did nothing.
 Even God did not interfere with fate.
-All the men who had me under the sheets attended the wedding event.
-I wondered what went through their minds when the officiating minister said, “You may now kiss your bride.”
+All the men who had me under the sheets attended my wedding.
+I wondered what went through their minds when the officiating minster announced, “You may now kiss your bride.”

 I managed to stay calm at the reception.
-Prince, Jerry, Uwana and Kufre sprayed money on me as I danced with my husband.
+Prince, Jerry, Johnson and Samuel sprayed money on me as I danced with my husband.
 Shame and guilt filled me with horror.
-I clung to Aniefiok.
-The guests cheered interpreting it as love.
-I could have broken under the weight of my past.
+I clung to Thomas.
+The guests cheered, interpreting it as love.
+I could have broken down under the weight of my past.

-At 6pm, the reception was over.
-We drove to the hotel.
-Aniefiok went into the rest room while I stood in front of the mirror admiring my blue dress.
+At 4pm, the reception was over.
+Johnson drove us to the hotel.
+Thomas went into the convenience while I stood in front of the mirror admiring my blue dress.
 I fondled my wedding ring, grateful I was a married woman.
-Married at 30.

 A married woman with a dirty past.
 That defeating voice came again, pervading my spirit with gloom and despair.

 The door opened.
-My husband walked towards me clad in singlet and boxers.
-“What’s wrong?”.
+My husband walked towards me in singlet and boxers.
+“What’s wrong?”

 “Don’t touch me”.
 I turned to him.
 “I can’t do this”.